When Does Predictive Inverse Dynamics Outperform Behavior Cloning?: Introduction

-First, we show that the asymptotic prediction error of an optimal estimator for PIDM is always less than or equal to that of BC, resulting in a performance gap in favor of PIDM even in the small-data regime.
-This gap is characterized by the expected conditional variance of actions given possible future states.
-We then extend the analysis to arbitrary estimators and highlight a key advantage of PIDM: a bias-variance tradeoff.
-Conditioning on a future state reduces the total variance by removing the conditional variance mentioned above; however, predicting a future state introduces bias, reducing the effective gap.
-This bias-variance tradeoff also appears when comparing the sample efficiency of BC and PIDM, and we provide conditions on the state predictor error for PIDM to be at least as sample-efficient than BC.
+In this work, we analyze PIDMs and show theoretically why decomposing the decision-making problem into a state predictor and an IDM can improve performance over BC.
+First, we show that the prediction error of the optimal PIDM estimator is always less than or equal to that of BC, resulting in a principled performance gap in favor of PIDM.
+This gap is characterized by the expected conditional variance of actions given future states.
+We then extend the analysis to non-optimal estimators and reveal a key tradeoff in PIDM.
+Conditioning on a future state reduces total variance by eliminating the conditional variance identified above; however, predicting the future state introduces a covariate shift that can reduce the effective performance gap.
+We conclude by deriving conditions under which PIDM is at least as sample-efficient as BC, achieving comparable or lower training-time mean squared error with fewer expert demonstrations.

-Second, we provide empirical evidence that the predicted sample efficiency gains apply to more general conditions, including the small-data regime.
-We perform experiments on a toy benchmark of four 2D navigation tasks, using a dataset of human demonstrations, and observe that BC requires up to $5\times$ more demonstrations than PIDM.
+Second, we provide empirical evidence that the predicted performance gains apply to more general conditions than those studied in the theory, including the small-data regime.
+We perform experiments on a toy benchmark of four 2D navigation tasks,\footnote{Code available at \url{https://github.com/microsoft/understanding_pidm_for_imitation_learning}.} using a dataset of human demonstrations, and observe that BC requires up to $5\times$ more demonstrations than PIDM.
 To further understand how the theory manifests in practice, we compute the conditional action variance and bias of the state predictor, and empirically validate the predicted correlations from our theoretical analysis.
 These experiments in a state-based environment additionally isolate the efficiency gains due to the predicted error gap from the representational benefits of IDM shown in previous work~\citep{lamb2023guaranteed,koul2023pclast,levine2024multistep,islam2022agent}.

 After building intuition as to \textit{why} the PIDM decomposition is effective, we extend our investigation to complex tasks that require imitating complex human demonstrations, from image inputs, in a 3D world with stochastic transitions, in real-time.
 In this real-world setting, sample efficiency is critical since obtaining human demonstrations is costly, and real-time requirements introduce additional constraints on the solution.
 Even with a simple state predictor, we continue to observe substantial efficiency gains: BC requires 66\% more samples than PIDM, demonstrating that the predicted performance gap is relevant for real-world applications.